FernFerret/fernferret.github.io/content/posts/2022/02/upgrading-crds-in-kubernetes/index.md

 ```

 This means that at some point I've had a `v1alpha2` and a `v1` version of this
 CRD installed.
-I'm sure the `cmctl` binary described earlier would do the
-following for me, but just to follow things all the way through, let's use the
-stock Kubernetes commands to migrate these CRDs.

-As a quick note, another way to do this that's a lot more harmful is to just
-delete the CRD, but this will also delete any instances of it, which is **very
-bad** if you like having your cluster work.
+This does not mean that I've had instances of each of these, just
+that the CRD definition existed at each of these API versions.
+For my cluster
+this means I was not very good at updating Cert Manager 😞.

 The process is effectively:

 * verify that we don't have any more of the old APIs
+  * this verification should happen in my repo of manifests as k8s will
+    translate versions as I pull them out
 * patch the status to remove the clusters' memory of them
-* upgrade to a version of the CRD that removes old versions
+* upgrade the CRD spec to a version that removes the deprecated versions

 ## Fixing our CRD